 In 2016, Delta placed an order for the Bombardier C Series aircraft, the newest and largest aircraft from the Canadian manufacturer with fuel efficient and passenger-friendly amenities.
 The deal, however, was perceived by Boeing to be unfair because of the subsidies given to Bombardier by the Government of Canada.

-Dumping is driven by government subsidies, a violation of NAFTA, the joint regional trade agreement between the United States, Mexico and Canada, and the World Trade Organization, which governs international trade.
+Dumping is driven by government subsidies – in violation of NAFTA, the joint regional trade agreement between the United States, Mexico and Canada, and the rules of the World Trade Organization, which governs international trade – as subsidies allow for the products to remain profitable despite selling at a discounted rate.
 It was because of the rules against dumping that made Boeing’s case against Bombardier.

 Boeing filed an official complaint against Bombardier, requesting that the United States Government intervene and place a tariff on the aircraft to counteract the subsidy.
 The pro-American based manufacturing government under President Trump sided with Boeing and placed a 300 percent tariff on the aircraft.